 Section 2: The officers of the Association shall consist of a President, Vice President, Secretary and Treasurer.
-The President and Vice President shall be elected by the Board of Directors at the first meeting following the annual meeting, hereby called the ‘organizational meeting’, for a term of one (1) year.
-The President’s term will be limited to four (4) consecutive one (1) year terms.
-The Secretary and Treasurer may be appointed by the Board of Directors.
+The President and Vice President shall be elected by the Board of Directors at the first meeting following the annual meeting, hereby call the ‘organizational meeting’ for a term of one (1) year.
+The President’s term will be limited to for (4) consecutive one (1) year terms.
+The Secretary and Treasurer shall be appointed by the Board of Directors.
 They may or may not be elected Board members.

-Section 3: The Association shall hire an Executive Director to be responsible for conducting the day-to-day actives.
+Section 3: The Association shall hire an Executive Director to be responsible for conducting the day-to-day activities of the Association.

-Section 4: The Executive Committee of the Association shall consist of the President, Vice President, Executive Director and Treasurer.
+Section 4: The Executive Committee of the Association shall consist of the President, Vice President, Executive Director, Treasurer and Secretary.

 ARTICLE VI–DUTIES OF OFFICERS

-Section 1: The President shall be chief executive officer of the Association and shall preside at all meetings of the Association and of the Board of Directors.
+Section1: The President shall be the chief executive officer of the Association and shall preside at all meetings of the Association and of the Board of Directors.
 He/She shall be an ex-officio member of all committees and shall perform such other duties as usually pertain to this office.

 Section 2: The Vice President shall exercise the duties of the President in the absence or incapacity of the President.

-Section 4: The Treasurer shall be custodian of the Association’s funds, deposit all funds of the Association in a depository designated by the Board of Directors or the Executive Committee.
-He/She shall present a report of the financial conditions in detail at the Annual meeting of the Association or at any special meeting when so directed by the Board of Directors, and his/her books shall be audited annually by the Executive Committee or by an individual(s) designated by the Board prior to the Annual meeting.
+Section 4: The Treasurer shall be the custodian of the Association’s funds, deposit all funds of the Association in a depository designated by the Board of Directors or the Executive Committee.
+He /She shall present a report of the financial conditions in detail at the Annual Meeting of the Association or at any special meeting when so directed by the Board of Directors, and his/her books shall be audited annually by the Executive Committee prior to the Annual meeting.

-Section 7: The Executive Committee shall consist of the Executive Director, the President, the Vice-President and the Treasurer.
-The Executive Committee shall attend to all duties delegated to it by the Board of Directors, including creating a list of nominees for upcoming open Board positions.
-The President, Vice President and Treasurer shall be responsible for, including but not limited to interviewing, recommending and evaluating the Executive Director position for the Board of Directors.
+Section 7: The Executive Committee shall consist of the Executive Director, the President, the Vice-President, the Treasurer, and the Secretary.
+The Executive Committee shall attend to all duties delegated to it by the Board of Directors.
+The President, Vice President, and Treasurer shall be responsible for, including but not limited to interviewing, recommending, and evaluating the Executive Director position for the Board of Directors.

 Section 2: Meetings of the Board of Directors shall be held at the call of the President.